 Severity Codes.
-PEBA reserves the right to determine and assign levels of severity for the issue/support problems.
+PEBA reserves the right to determine and assign the initial levels of severity for the issue/support problems.
+PEBA and Contractor will triage the issue/support problems to agree on the levels of severity.
 The severity of the issue/support problem will determine the problem resolution response time as follows:

 Severity Level 1 (Critical) will be defined as urgent situations, such as when PEBA’s System is down or PEBA is unable to use the System.
 Failure causes loss of function or data and there is not a mutually agreed upon workaround.
 The Contractor’s technical support staff will accept the call for assistance at the time PEBA places the initial call; however, if such staff is not immediately available, the Contractor will return the call within fifteen (15) minutes.
-The Contractor will resolve Severity Level 1 problems as quickly as possible, which will not exceed two (2) hours unless mutually agreed between the Contractor and PEBA.
+The Contractor will work to resolve Severity Level 1 problems as quickly as possible.
+The target to resolve the Severity Level 1 or implement a workaround therefore is not to exceed two (2) hours unless mutually agreed between the Contractor and PEBA.

 Severity Level 2 (Major) will be defined as when one or more critical System component(s) has a significant outage or failure precluding its/their successful operation or possibly endangering PEBA’s environment.
 The System may operate but is severely restricted.
 Failure causes a loss of function or data, but there is a mutually agreed upon workaround.
 The Contractor’s technical support staff will accept PEBA’s call for assistance at the time PEBA places the initial call; however, if such staff is not immediately available, the Contractor will return PEBA’s call within thirty (30) minutes.
-The Contractor will resolve Severity Level 2 problems as quickly as possible, which will not exceed four (4) hours, unless mutually agreed between the Contractor and PEBA.
+The Contractor will work to resolve Severity Level 2 problems as quickly as possible.
+The target to resolve the Severity Level 2 or implement a workaround therefore is not to exceed four (4) hours, unless mutually agreed between the Contractor and PEBA.

 Severity Level 3 (Moderate) will be defined as a minor problem that exists with the System, but the majority of the functions are still usable and some circumvention may be required to provide service.
 Failure causes a partial loss of function, but users can accomplish tasks with a mutually agreed upon workaround.
 The Contractor’s technical support staff will accept PEBA’s call for assistance at the time PEBA places the initial call; however, if such staff is not immediately available, the Contractor will return PEBA’s call within sixty (60) minutes.
-The Contractor will resolve Severity Level 3 problems as quickly as possible, which will not exceed forty-eight (48) hours, unless mutually agreed between the Contractor and PEBA.
+The Contractor will work to resolve Severity Level 3 problems as quickly as possible.
+The target to resolve the problem is not to exceed forty-eight (48) hours, unless mutually agreed between the Contractor and PEBA.

 Severity Level 4 (Low) will be defined as cosmetic and minor errors; all the user tasks can still be accomplished.
 Example: Grammar errors, color changes, misspelled words, layout, etc. The Contractor’s technical support staff will accept PEBA’s call for assistance at the time PEBA places the initial call; however, if such staff is not immediately available, the Contractor will return PEBA’s call within 2 hours.
-The Contractor will resolve Severity Level 4 problems as mutually agreed between the Contractor and PEBA.
+The Contractor will work to resolve Severity Level 4 problems as mutually agreed between the Contractor and PEBA.

 Problem Resolution Response Time.
-PEBA defines the problem resolution response time as the total elapsed time from when the Contractor’s qualified service technician has been contacted by PEBA and the system error/nonconformity severity level has been determined until the time when the issue or problem has been fixed, tested, and verified as being resolved as reasonably determined by PEBA in accordance with the aforementioned severity level provisions.
+PEBA defines the problem resolution response time as the total elapsed time from when the Contractor’s qualified service technician has been contacted by PEBA and the system error/nonconformity severity level has been determined until the time when the issue or problem has been fixed, tested, and assigned to PEBA to be verified as being resolved in accordance with the aforementioned severity level provisions.